Meet The Staff

 Veronica became the Lead Simulation Technical Coordinator at the WELLS Center in 2010.
 As Lead Simulation Technical Coordinator, Veronica is responsible for all audio/visual technology; information systems and programming; and operating and maintaining the eleven patient simulators currently in use at the Center.
 She consults with the broad range of educators and facilitators that utilize the WELLS Center in the technical application of simulation scenario development and learning experience design.
 Veronica is available as a consultant for scenario development and implementation; simulator operation and programming; simulation lab design/development; and the overall integration of technology into learning.

-Veronica is currently pursuing a Master’s degree in Media and Learning at Empire State College in Saratoga Springs, New York.
-She received her Bachelor of Science in Interdisciplinary Studies of Computer Science and Math at Lawrence University in Appleton, Wisconsin and an Associate Degree in Fine Art from the Community College of Denver.
+Veronica is currently studying at Empire State College in Saratoga Springs, New York concentrating on Media, Technology and Learning.
+She received her Associate Degree in Fine Art from the Community College of Denver and attended Lawerence University in Appleton, Wisconsin where she designed her BA in Computer Science and Art.
 Veronica is active in a variety of professional associations including the Society for Simulation in Health Care (SSIH), The International Nursing Association for Clinical Simulation and Learning (INACSL) and the North American Simulation and Gaming Association (NASAGA).

 Jean Marso, MS, RN